Penn State Football Class of 2022: Where it stands

 Unrated: OL J.B.
 Nelson

-Unrated himself, Nelson's commitment doesn't move the needle in the Rivals Class of 2022 Team Rankings.
-In that vein, Penn State's standing checks in at No. 8 behind leader Ohio State, Notre Dame, Florida State, LSU, Georgia, Boston College and Baylor.
+Despite Penn State's recent uptick in verbal commitments, landing three in the past 13 days, the NIttany Lions' standing still checks in at No. 8 behind leader Ohio State, Notre Dame, Florida State, LSU, Georgia, Boston College and Baylor.

-However, the Nittany Lions' overall star rating for its prospects is lower, at 29th overall.
-At 13 total verbals, Penn State is presently tied for 14th in numbers for the Class of 2022.
+In adding Wylie, the Nittany Lions' total team recruiting points bumps to 1,303, up from 1,228 after the Nelson commitment Saturday, and the program's average star total now checks in at 3.21, down slightly from 3.23.

-Will Nelson's commitment be a precursor to a run of July verbal commitments to Penn State's Class of 2022?
+Penn State's 14 total commitment is tied for 10th nationally, and its average stars per commitment checks in at No. 29.

 • Talk about this article inside The Lions Den